 When applicants approach their preferred recommenders, they shouldn’t presume anything.
-Ask them “Do you feel comfortable writing me a strong letter of recommendation?”
+Ask them “Do you feel you know me well enough and are you comfortable writing me a strong letter of recommendation?”
 If they are not so inclined, this will give them an opportunity to decline or if they hesitate, give you an indication of their tepid enthusiasm.
-Choose professors who not only know the applicant well but whom she/he feels will take the time to write a strong letter (unfortunately plugging in names on canned letters has become more commonplace).
-Once professors have agreed to write the letter, applicants should give them their resume and a copy of their transcripts.
+Applicants should choose professors who not only know them well but also who they feel will take the time to write a strong letter; unfortunately plugging in names on canned letters has become more commonplace.
+Once professors have agreed to write the letter, applicants should give them their resume and an overview of the courses they’ve taken.
 Ask to spend a few minutes with recommenders so any questions or concerns they may have can be addressed.

 Miami Law asks for two LORs.
-At least one (and preferably both) of these recommendations should be from a faculty member who is familiar with applicants’ academic performance and has had an opportunity to evaluate some significant aspect of their academic work.
+At least one (and preferably both) of these recommendations should be from a faculty member who is familiar with the applicant’s academic performance and has had an opportunity to evaluate some significant aspect of their academic work.
 LORs can be very useful in our assessment of applicants’ ability to succeed and willingness to work hard.
-Applicants who have two strong academic LORs and wish to submit additional letters, e.g., from someone who has knowledge of them in a professional setting or a leadership role, may submit those as well.
+Applicants who have two strong academic LORs and wish to submit additional letters, e.g., from someone who knows them in a professional setting or a leadership role, may submit those as well.

 AD: What are Miami Law’s wait list policies, and can you offer any (non-harassing) strategies for getting off that list?